NathOrmond/nt-redaction-back-end/README.md

 There's more installation options in the docs linked above.

-Once installed you can easily install all the dependencies from the lock file.
+Once installed you can easily install all the dependencies from the toml file.
 Run
 ```
 poetry install
 ```